The Straw Hat: Production

 The idea of the film appeared to Leonid Kvinikhidze immediately after the filming of the film "Failure of Engineer Garin".
 Initially, Oleg Borisov was considered for the main role, but he needed urgent treatment, and Andrei Mironov received the role (Lyudmila Gurchenko later recalled: "We gathered to frame the brilliant Andrew, and we did it").
 Nonna Terentyeva was originally invited to play the role of Clara, but Gurchenko turned out to be more convincing at the auditions.
 In the episodic role of a simple lamplighter, the playwright Mikhail Roshchin appears, who then had an affair with Ekaterina Vasilyeva, who starred in the film.
 Alisa Freindlich, known to the audience only for her dramatic roles, appeared in the cinema for the first time in a comedic image.
 Andrey Mironov learned to stay in the saddle right during the filming.

 The film became the first notable role for Mikhail Boyarsky: "The tenacious eye of the directors figured me out as a certain artist "young, like an Italian."
 I was hairy, somewhat like an Italian, and in general I didn't spoil the picture."
 The actor spoke highly of Alisa Freindlich, who helped him with valuable advices: "Behind her fan, you could hide any aspiring artist".

-There was a relaxed atmosphere on the set: the actors played each other, indulged in small playful escapades.
+There was a relaxed atmosphere on the set: the actors acted out each other, indulged in small playful escapades.
 Kvinikhidze, who appreciated improvisations, ordered not to turn off the camera, no matter what happened.
-As a result, the film included a lot of episodes that were not in the script — for example, scenes when a wig falls off the hero of Mikhail Kozakov during a duel, or when Mironov kisses Freindlich in the presence of Boyarsky.
+As a result, the film included a lot of episodes that were not in the script — for example, scenes when a wig falls off the Mikhail Kozakov's character during a duel, or when Mironov kisses Freindlich in the presence of Boyarsky.
 Kozakov approached the image of the Vicomte de Rosalba with a certain freedom, creating the image of a dandy with an uncertain sexual orientation; hearing the actor's remark about "a meadow with cows and a shepherd boy", Mironov laughed: "You're crazy!
-They will close everything to hell!", but the scene was included in the film.
-Alexander Beniaminov (Uncle Vezine) could not remember the author's text and constantly improvised.
+They'll ban everything to hell!", but the scene was included in the film.
+Alexander Beniaminov (Vezinet) could not remember the author's text and constantly improvised.

 Filming was conducted in Tartu and in St. Petersburg.